 I believe that this article makes a significant contribution to the understanding of how Airbnb announcements influence financial markets, particularly in different market types.
 The empirical analysis and robust methodology employed in this study enhance the relevance of the findings to both academia and industry.

 Thank you for considering my submission.
 I am confident that this research will be of interest to your readership and contribute to the advancement of knowledge in the field of financial markets.
+Please let me know if you have any questions.

-I look forward to your positive response.
+Thank you for your time and attention and I look forward to hearing from you at your earliest convenience..

 Sincerely,

-Prof Tchai Tavor
+Professor Tchai Tavor

 The Max Stern Yezreel Valley College